 Step 3: Just Starting Out?
 Carrying Cargo Or Yearning For Yoga?

-Hopefully, this article helped you on your journey to pick the perfect paddleboard for your next excursion.
-For more info on how specific models stacked up, consult our comprehensive side-by-side review here, or for more information on how we came to our conclusions, take a read through our How We Test article for a breakdown of our testing procedures and processes.
+Hopefully, this article helped you on your journey to pick the perfect paddle board for your next excursion.
+For more info on how specific models stacked up, consult our best SUP Board review, or for more information on how we came to our conclusions, take a read through our How We Test article for a breakdown of our testing procedures and processes.